Acceptance Rates Plummet As Elite Colleges Tighten Up Following Admissions Scandal

-In the wake of a major college admissions scandal including improprieties ranging from bribery to cheating on standardized tests, some of the nation’s most selective schools have been loudly touting that despite record high application rates they are also achieving record low acceptance rates, The New York Times reports.
+In the wake of a major college admissions scandal including improprieties ranging from bribery to cheating on standardized tests, some of the nation’s most selective schools have been loudly touting that despite record high application rates, they are also achieving record-low acceptance rates, The New York Times reports.

 While from a public perception standpoint those figures might suggest that schools have tightened up their admissions processes and started to curtail the admission of individuals who may be under-qualified and enjoying special treatment.
 But academic experts at the same time point to how the cutthroat exclusivity at the most elite schools is exactly the barrier to entry that created the environment where the admissions scandal could occur in the first place.

 “There’s a vicious cycle that fuels admission angst and spawns desperation,” said Sally Rubenstone, who is a senior contributor to College Confidential, a popular online admissions forum.

 “Each year as elite-college acceptance rates get smaller, students apply to longer and longer lists of colleges to maximize their chances of good news.”

 Some schools have taken a different approach compared to those that touted their record high application rates as compared to their record low acceptance rates.
 Long before the cheating scandal broke, some schools ceased sharing those numbers altogether.